lichendust/souschef/readme.md

 ## Usage

-Sous Chef is a single, portable binary.
+Sous Chef is a single, portable binary that *tries* to contain everything.
+It does optionally depend on Python for the caching feature — [see below](#blender-asset-tracer).

 ### Jobs

 Sous Chef, in its current form, can act in one of two ways in regards to job creation:

 - **Live copy**: It can create a job in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing job).
-- **Cache**: It can cache a job's files using [BAT](https://developer.blender.org/source/blender-asset-tracer/browse/master), eliminating concurrency risks at the cost of disk space (a single job could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the job).
+- **Cache**: It can cache a job's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single job could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the job).

 ### Render Queue

 Creating a job is not *starting* a job.
 Sous Chef can, once jobs have been created, start them in two ways:

 - Start and render the job queue, exiting when finished.
 - Start and render the job queue, remaining alive and watching the job directory for new ones to be added by other instances of Sous Chef.

-The latter allows Sous Chef to run in "server mode" without requiring any actual server configuration.
-Pointing an additional rendering machine at a NAS fileshare directory shared by multiple users allows it to watch for their ongoing jobs.
-Each user simply uses Sous Chef as they would locally.
-The job is then written onto the fileshare, where the host computer will scoop up the new jobs and add them to the end of the queue.
+This is the "build server" mode as described above.

+### Commands

+	souschef init

+	souschef job

+	souschef list

+	souschef render

+	souschef clean

 ## Version Control